 TLDR: Building your startup with an agency is a proven model.
 It costs more short term but, because they have multidisciplinary teams, they solve your go to market timing issue.
 This puts you in a position of strength by letting you hire and fundraise after you have metrics.
 For the best value look for agencies that know Product deeply, not just Development.

-Having ran my own startup, a social restaurant reservation system called Table & Friends, I quickly realized a few things about running a startup without previous experience in tech.
+Having ran my own startup, a social restaurant reservation system called Table & Friends, and discussing every day with first-time founders we work with through Altar.io & 10kstartup, I quickly realized a few things about running a startup without previous experience in tech.

 Building a team from day one for a startup can be a great experience with a lot good things but it can also an uphill struggle, especially so if you’ve had zero previous experience in managing a tech team.
 Also it’s more expensive than you think, it’s extremely time consuming and a lot will go wrong with your first hires, especially if you are trying to find a “rockstar CTO”.
 On top of it all, hiring early removes your focus from using your time where doing the things you are best at: Proving that you can disrupt an industry.